Staff + Board

 Board of Directors: Executive Committee

-Bob Carbon is a Project Designer for Jeckering & Schneider Architects.
-He is a longtime resident of Northside and a member of the NEST board of directors since 2010.
+Bob Carbon is a practicing architect, a longtime resident of Northside and a member of the NEST board of directors since 2010.
 He is passionate about sustainable re-development and placemaking to enhance the walkable, diverse, and creative culture that are key features of the neighborhood.
 He has led community charrettes and planning processes to bring development to Northside and to plan for its future.

 Tom Jackson – Treasurer